 Exposure: Full sun to partial shade

 Zone: Micro Clover is hardy to Zone 3.

 Sow Micro clover seeds between the period two weeks prior to your last frost date, and four weeks prior to your first average frost date.Try to avoid planting during prolonged hot weather.

-Contrary to what its name implies, Micro Clover is not simply a tiny version of standard clover.
+Establishing a “Lawn Solution” lawn may take more than one season.
+Mow and water as required.
+Clover goes dormant over winter and re-grows in spring.
 When Micro Clover is mowed, its leaves grow smaller and more numerous, with fewer flowers than conventional clovers.
 It can be mowed shorter than typical lawn grasses, and it’s tough enough for child play and pets.
 It also becomes established faster than grass seeds.
 Adult chafer beetles are not attracted to legumes, and will go elsewhere to lay their eggs.